mlasselle22/mlasselle22.github.io/_projects/L3_Rocket/index.md

 I flew the rocket on a M1550 motor and achieved my level 3 certification!
 {% include youtube-video.html id="Rj_beA226i4" autoplay= "false"%}

----

-## Accomplishments
-Applied simulations to optimize fin design with the goal of preventing flutter and divergence

-Achieved successful structural design and analysis.

-Designed and CNC milled aluminum components.

-Delivered a technical presentation to TAPS, demonstrating design rationale, safety considerations, and expected performance.

-Integrated simulation, fabrication, and project management skills to successfully bring the rocket from concept to flight-ready hardware.